dmak/jaxb-xew-plugin/README.md

 `-Xxew ... -Xfluent-api -Xvalue-constructor`

-Otherwise if they are activated before Xew plugin cannot revert the changes they made.
+Otherwise (if they are activated before) Xew plugin cannot revert/complement the changes they made and compile-time error is guaranteed.

 ### Ant task